MENU back

 Denison Homestead Museum, Mystic

-Daffodils.
 One of the season’s early risers, daffodils are a welcome presence in nearly every suburban yard in Connecticut.
-See thousands of daffodils at the historic Denison Homestead Museum in Mystic.
+But, if you want to see thousands of these yellow beauties, head to the historic Denison Homestead Museum in Mystic.

 learn more